trickaugusto/bot-discord-nest/README.md

 ## I abandoned the project
-This project was abandoned because I'm not interested in it anymore.
-But, I will keep here.
-Maybe I will use it in the future.
+This project has been abandoned because I'm no longer interested in it.
+But I'm going to stay here.
+Maybe I'll use it in the future.

-This project learned me a lot of things.
-I learned about:
+This project has taught me many things.
+I've learned about:

 - Jest
 - Testing with TDD
 - Node.js
 - Husky
-- Lint-staged
+- Staging

-And with this knowledge was used in my job.
-So, I'm happy with the result.
+And with this knowledge I used it in my work.
+So I'm happy with the result.
 Ty =)